Alex Wiederin

 Alex Wiederin (born January 24, 1971) is a New York-based creative director, graphic designer and typefont designer.
-He is currently the Executive Design Director of Town & Country Magazine and has previously served as creative director of Italian Elle, AnOther Magazine, 10 Magazine, Vogue Hommes International, Glamour Italy and BIG Magazine, among others.
+He was the Executive Design Director of Town & Country Magazine and served as creative director of Italian Elle, AnOther Magazine, 10 Magazine, Vogue Hommes International, Glamour Italy, Departures, Dossier Journal, and BIG Magazine, among others.

 Biography

 Early life

 At the age of 16 Alex Wiederin was working as an intern for German Zeitgeist magazine Tempo, part of German-language New Journalism.
 Years later he became art director of the publication.
 At Tempo he collaborated with upcoming and established photographers, including Wolfgang Tillmans, Terry Richardson, Marcello Krasilcic, Bettina Rheims and Paul Schirnhofer.

 1990s

 In 1997, Jane Pratt invited Wiederin to New York City to design the prototype of Jane Magazine.
 During this time, Wiederin collaborated with photographers Bruce Davidson, Steven Sebring and Luis Sanchis.
 Later on, Wiederin worked as creative director at A/R Media with Alex Gonzales and Raul Martinez for clients such as Valentino, Versace, Lanvin, Cesare Paciotti and Missoni.